-Restore the public grounds by conducting spat-on-shell depositions, an oyster restoration technique discussed in the DWH Final Programmatic Damage Assessment and Restoration Plan and Final Programmatic Environmental Impact Statement (Final PDARP/PEIS; DWH Trustees, 2016; Section 5.5.9).
+Restore the public grounds by conducting spat-on-shell depositions (e.g. cultch planting), an oyster restoration technique discussed in the DWH Final Programmatic Damage Assessment and Restoration Plan and Final Programmatic Environmental Impact Statement (Final PDARP/PEIS; DWH Trustees, 2016; Section 5.5.9).
 This initiative will utilize hatchery-raised remote-set oysters to augment natural reefs and existing broodstock sanctuaries lacking sufficient natural recruitment.
+It could also benefit from oyster recycling projects, since recycled shell has been shown to be an ideal substrate for seeding cultch.
+In many instances oyster spat settle and survive better on whole oyster shell than on crushed concrete or other materials.
 Potential short-term benefits of spat-on-shell deployments include directly increasing oyster abundance and improving the reproductive potential for oysters in each area.
 Potential long-term benefits include increasing oyster production and associated ecosystem services resulting from high oyster abundance, and improved oyster population connectivity, resilience, and stability.
 Both the short-term and long-term potential benefits are largely dependent on future hydrologic conditions of each area.

 With the collaboration of Louisiana Sea Grant, LDWF will utilize larvae produced at the Michael C. Voisin Oyster Hatchery on Grand Isle and private hatcheries to increase the concentration of oysters within the public oyster areas of Louisiana.
-In addition to existing natural reefs, all cultch planting projects listed in Initiative 1 above would be considered for augmentation using remoteset oysters.
+In addition to existing natural reefs, all cultch planting projects listed in Initiatives 1 or 3 would be considered for augmentation using remoteset oysters, along with living shorelines or other coastal protection type projects constructed where oysters may thrive.
+Success monitoring of the various remote settings achieved will be evaluated periodically to help inform future utilization of this technique as a stand-alone and in conjunction with relevant initiatives.